 - Capital gains.

 The tax rate is 5% for the following income (amongst others):

 - Interest and capital gains on bonds, securities, or other financial instruments issued by any company, Treasury Bills and Treasury Bonds, and Central Bank Securities, when these instruments are traded on a regulated market and have a maturity equal to or in excess of three years.

 - Dividends and capital gains on shares when traded in a regulated market.

 Assessment and payment

-On Section A investment income, the IIT is paid and assessed by the receiving entity, through the filing of a tax return in January of the following year the tax relates to.
+On Section A investment income, the IIT is, as a general rule, paid and assessed by the receiving entity, through the filing of a tax return in January of the following year the tax relates to.
 If the income is paid to a foreign entity, then the obligation shifts to the Angolan resident paying entity.

-Generally, for Section B investment income, the IIT is withheld by the payer entity.
+Generally, for Section B investment income, the IIT is, as a general rule, withheld by the payer entity.

 Local income taxes

 There are no provincial or local taxes on income in Angola.